coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 weapons.

-Faint evocation; CL 5th; Craft Wondrous Item, *greater magic fang*, creator's caster level must be at least three times the amulet's bonus;
+Faint evocation; CL 5th; Craft Wondrous Item, *greater magic fang*, creator’s caster level must be at least three times the amulet’s bonus;
 Price 6,000 gp (+1), 24,000 gp (+2), 54,000 gp (+3), 96,000 gp (+4),
 150,000 gp (+5).

-**Amulet of Natural Armor:** This amulet, usually crafted from bone or beast scales, toughens the wearer's body and flesh, giving him an enhancement bonus to his natural armor bonus of from +1 to +5, depending on the kind of amulet.
+**Amulet of Natural Armor:** This amulet, usually crafted from bone or beast scales, toughens the wearer’s body and flesh, giving him an enhancement bonus to his natural armor bonus of from +1 to +5, depending on the kind of amulet.

-Faint transmutation; CL 5th; Craft Wondrous Item, *barkskin,* creator's caster level must be at least three times the amulet's bonus; Price 2,000 gp (+1), 8,000 gp (+2), 18,000 gp (+3), 32,000 gp (+4), or 50,000 gp (+5).
+Faint transmutation; CL 5th; Craft Wondrous Item, *barkskin,* creator’s caster level must be at least three times the amulet’s bonus; Price 2,000 gp (+1), 8,000 gp (+2), 18,000 gp (+3), 32,000 gp (+4), or 50,000 gp (+5).